dispera/giant-squid/README.md

 # Exercises from the most feared crypto exchange on the seven seas

 ## ex1
-I found the official `litecoin-core` docker image on Docker Hub.
+I found the ` uphold/docker-litecoin-core` docker image on Docker Hub.
+I had to build it, as the debian images have Critical vulnerabilities - and I wanted to play with it a bit.
+I used ubuntu 20.04 (LTS) image instead which has newer versions of the packages which fail the scan for the debian one - anchore/grype scans pass :)

 For testing the image security with anchore, I first ran `anchore/inline-scan`:
 `sudo docker build -t lite-squid:latest -f Dockerfile .` `curl -s https://ci-tools.anchore.io/inline_scan-latest | sudo bash -s -- -f -d Dockerfile lite-squid:latest`